-$$\min\left\{f(x) \mid \mathbb{P}\left(g\left(x,\xi,t\right) \le 0 \quad \forall t \in T_U^{N_1,\dots,N_p}\right) \ge p, \quad x \in X\right\}$$
+$$\min\left\{f(x) \mid \mathbb{P}\left(g\left(x,\xi,t\right) \le 0 \quad \forall t \in T_U^{N_1,\dots,N_p}\right) \ge p, \quad x \in X\right\}$$ with finitely many random inequalities which is of type (1) and, hence, can be solved say with an SQP method for nonlinear optimization using the tools provided in Sect.
+2.1.
+If we do so without further refinement, in particular with a fixed sample size K for the spheric-radial decomposition, then we refer to this approach as to (FUG-FS), meaning fixed uniform grid-fixed sampling.

 At this point one can already think about some refinements of this naive approach still on the level of uniform grids.
-Accepting the idea that a highly precise and computationally expansive approximation of problem (7) may be needed only when the iterate x is close to a solution, we could content ourselves with much coarser uniform grids $T_U^{N'1,\ldots,N'p}$ with N'j significantly smaller than N_j in the beginning, but increasing towards N_j in the course of iterations.
+Accepting the idea that a highly precise and computationally expansive approximation of problem (7) may be needed only when the iterate x is close to a solution, we could content ourselves with much coarser uniform grids $T_U^{N'1,...,N'p}$ with N'j significantly smaller than N_j in the beginning, but increasing towards N_j in the course of iterations.
 At the same time, in the beginning we could choose a much smaller sample size K' < K for controlling the precision of the probability function φ and its gradient when applying the spheric-radial decomposition and turning to a large K only in the terminal phase of the iterations.
-We will refer to this as to (IUG-IS), meaning increasing uniform grid - increasing sampling.
+We will refer to this as to (IUG-IS), meaning increasing uniform grid-increasing sampling.
 It is intuitively clear that the indices $t \in T$ in (7) describing the infinite inequality system do not have the same importance in the probabilistic context as in the deterministic one (without random vector).
 More precisely, their importance will crucially hinge on the geometric position of the (x-depending) set of feasible scenarios with respect to the probability distribution of ξ .
+This position will make some indices (inequalities) account for smaller, some for bigger probabilities.
 Therefore it should not come as a surprise that a uniform grid will typically waste a lot of probability-based information and that an appropriately adapted grid has the potential of clearly outperforming it.
 In the following, we will formulate and illustrate first a conceptual algorithm for adaptive grid refinement and then propose an implementable version thereof.

-$$Z(x,T) \coloneqq \{ z \in \mathbb{R}^s \mid g(x,z,t) \le 0 \quad \forall t \in T \}$$
+$$Z(x,T) := \left\{ z \in \mathbb{R}^s \mid g(x,z,t) \le 0 \quad \forall t \in T \right\}$$